davecoll3/speak-ev/README.md

   * As the site owner, I want to allow all visitors to the side to view the dictionary without the need to sign-up.
   * As the site owner, I want to allow site users to sign-up and add new terms to the dictionary.
   * As the site owner, I want to allow site users to edit and delete terms that they have previously submitted.
-  * As the site owner, I want to allow a site admin to add new terms to the site.
+  * As the site owner, I want to allow a site admin to add new terms to the dictionary.
-  * As the site owner, I want to allow a site admin to edit and delete all terms on the site.
+  * As the site owner, I want to allow a site admin to edit and delete all dictionary terms.

 &nbsp;